 Abstract

-The article discusses the relationship between social movements and peaceful change.
-First, it reviews the way this relationship has been elaborated in IR constructivist and critical analyses, as part of transnational activist networks, global civil society, or transnational social movements, while considering the blind sides left by the dominant treatment of these as positive moral actors.
-Second, the article reviews insights from the revolution and political violence literature, a literature usually sidelined in IR debates about civil society, in order to cast a wider relational perspective on how social movements participate in, and are affected by, interactive dynamic processes that may escalate into violent outcomes at both local and international levels.
+The chapter discusses the relationship between social movements and peaceful change.
+First, it reviews the way this relationship has been elaborated in IR constructivist and critical analyses, as part of transnational activist networks, global civil society, and transnational social movements, while considering the blind sides left by the dominant treatment of these entities as positive moral actors.
+Second, the chapter reviews insights from the revolution and political violence literature, a literature usually sidelined in IR debates about civil society, in order to cast a wider relational perspective on how social movements participate in, and are affected by, interactive dynamic processes that may escalate into violent outcomes at both local and international levels.

 Keywords

-Social Movements, Peaceful Change, Global Civil Society, Revolution, Political Violence, Reformism, Radicalization
+social movements, peaceful change, global civil society, revolution, political violence, reformism, radicalization

-As indicated in previous chapters, the concept of peaceful change emerged in the first part of the 19th-century as both a policy and intellectual challenge to the rather intuitive Clausewitzian vision of foreign affairs, where war and coercion are the ultimate mechanisms to settle international disputes.
-Nonetheless, the enduring relevance of power politics, both through the Cold War and its unipolar aftermath, and nowadays with a return to multipolar competition, has meant that peaceful change debates remain largely associated with a search for safeguards against the “Thucydides trap,” the dangers that emerge when a rising power challenges a ruling one (Allison 2014), and for ways out of what John Mearsheimer (2001) called “the tragedy of great power politics,” the never-ending cycle of order, distrust, and conflict.
-As noted by T. V. Paul in the introductory chapter to this volume, this has meant that across these discussions lingered a state-centric mindset, concerned primarily with systemic questions regarding power transitions and accommodation, and secondarily, with regional- or state-level developments such as the creation of collective security schemes or the transformation of antagonistic state identities.
-Unfortunately, this treatment left little space to engage with social movements, given the scarce attention granted by mainstream IR approaches to phenomena understood to be operating at the societal level.
-This disregard is notable as much as problematic, given that historians and sociologists have long linked social movements and collective mobilization not only with peaceful changes in domestic societies but with major transformations in world politics, from the spread of nationalism, democracy, and human rights, to the dissolution of empires and superpowers (Hobsbawn 2003; Tilly 2004a).
+As indicated in other chapters, the concept of peaceful change emerged in the first part of the nineteenth century as both a policy and an intellectual challenge to the rather intuitive Clausewitzian vision of foreign affairs, wherein war and coercion are the ultimate mechanisms to settle international disputes.
+Nonetheless, the enduring relevance of power politics, both throughout the Cold War and in its unipolar aftermath, and nowadays with a return to multipolar competition, has meant that peaceful change debates remain largely associated with a search for safeguards against the “Thucydides trap,” the dangers that emerge when a rising power challenges a ruling one (Allison 2014), and for ways out of what John Mearsheimer (2001) called “the tragedy of great power politics,” the never-ending cycle of order, distrust, and conflict.
+As noted by T. V. Paul in the introductory chapter to this volume, this has meant that across these discussions lingered a state-centric mindset, concerned primarily with systemic questions regarding power transitions and accommodation, and secondarily with regional- or state-level developments such as the creation of collective security schemes or the transformation of antagonistic state identities.
+Unfortunately, this treatment left little space to engage with social movements, given the scarce attention granted by mainstream international relations (IR) approaches to phenomena understood to be operating at the societal level.
+This disregard is notable as much as problematic, given that historians and sociologists have long linked social movements and collective mobilization not only with peaceful changes in domestic societies but also with major transformations in world politics, from the spread of nationalism, democracy, and human rights to the dissolution of empires and superpowers (Hobsbawn 2003; Tilly 2004a).

-Conveniently, a recent archeology of the concept provides an alternative conceptualization that facilitates the reintroduction of social movements into these discussions.
-Looking at foundational debates during the Interwar years, Kristensen (2019) distinguished the minimalist “negative” position of peaceful change held by early realists, concerned with finding ways of managing revisionist powers and avoiding war, from more substantive “positive” views, interested about the consensual, legal, and normative changes conducive not only to peace but to justice and long-term cultural progress.
-This position included representatives of what at the time was viewed as an emerging “science of internationalism”—where international reform and peace would follow from the strengthening of “international bonding” via for example, the organization of international congresses, the development of international scientific publications, and the promotion of interactions between private international groups (Davies 2017).
-Though these precursor internationalists held different ideologies, overall they supported a modernist vision of human and political progress in pursuit of what Paul Otlet and Henri La Fontaine called “the civilized community of all the world” (quoted in Davies, 2017, 894)—a project represented by the League of Nations.
+Conveniently, a recent archaeology of the concept provides an alternative conceptualization that facilitates the reintroduction of social movements into these discussions.
+Looking at foundational debates during the interwar years, Kristensen (2019) distinguished the minimalist “negative” position of peaceful change held by early realists, concerned with finding ways of managing revisionist powers and avoiding war, from more substantive “positive” views, interested in the consensual, legal, and normative changes conducive not only to peace but also to justice and long-term cultural progress.
+This position included representatives of what at the time was viewed as an emerging “science of internationalism,” in which international reform and peace would follow from the strengthening of “international bonding” via, for example, the organization of international congresses, the development of international scientific publications, and the promotion of interactions between private international groups (Davies 2017).
+Though these precursor internationalists held different ideologies, overall they supported a modernist vision of human and political progress in pursuit of what Paul Otlet and Henri La Fontaine called “the civilized community of all the world” (quoted in Davies 2017, 894)—a project represented at that time by the League of Nations.